spencerpogo/dotfiles/README.md

 nixos-rebuild switch --use-remote-sudo
 ```

+The NixOS config sets up `NIX_PATH` to use the nixpkgs version pinned in this flake, so
-Unless you use `nix-shell`, you should be able to `sudo nix-channel --remove` all your
+you should `sudo nix-channel --remove` all your system channels now (list them with
-system channels now (list them with `sudo nix-channel --list`)
+`sudo nix-channel --list`)

 ### Other linux